 A big part of a successful DevOps implementation centers around monitoring and logging.
 Continuous deployment requires a set of systems for constantly monitoring the stability of the system. elmah.io is the perfect companion to keep an eye on your websites.

-Using our error/crash management system Stingray, you will be notified as soon as errors are introduced to production.
+When using our error/crash management system, you will be notified as soon as errors are introduced to production.
 We want to support your set of tools, which is why we have developed the elmah.io App Store.
-The App Store contains integrations for popular messaging tools like Slack, HipChat and Microsoft Teams.
+The App Store contains integrations for popular messaging tools like Slack and Microsoft Teams.

 Rapid deployments require great surveillance as well.
-Our deployment tracking module Jellyfish, creates the perfect overview of your recent releases and shows you how each release performs.
+Our deployment tracking add-on, creates the perfect overview of your recent releases and shows you how each release performs.
 The New Errors metric helps you identify when errors are introduced to production.